VirtoCommerce/vc-docs/platform/user-guide/docs/security/login-on-behalf.md

 		![Loging via Contacts](media/login-on-behalf-path2.png){: width="800"}

-The Storefront front page will open in a new window and prompt you to re-enter your credentials for security purposes:
+The Frontend Application will open in a new window and prompt you to re-enter your credentials for security purposes:

 ![Redirection to Storefront](media/redirection-to-storefront.png){: width="750"}